clvLabs/batukeitor/resources/docs/batukeitor-from-scratch.md

 If you find any problems, try using your browser's dev tools to see if you can find any clues.

-But if it works... you'll find you only have the `Demo` score (even if we renamed it as `Uphill samba`).
+But if it works... you'll find you only have the `Sample` score (even if we renamed it as `Uphill samba`).

 From this point on you'll need to be able to add new scores and edit the existing ones, you will find help in the [docs](README.md).